prawnsgamers/prawnsgamers.github.io/prawns/Rules.md

 This rule has the effect that, once the sea is able to start shrinking, all re-evolution is banned.

 Finally, it is important to remember that there is no such thing as de-evolution.
 Anyone who tells you that there is is either lying or horribly mistaken (they may throw the excuse that 'the old rules had de-evolution in them' at you.
-If they say this they are still lying, it may have been harder to interpret the old rules correctly [and it may have also been a while since they last played, causeing them to forget a few exactitudes] but the only correct interpretation was [and still is] that there is not de-evolution).
+If they say this they are still lying, it may have been harder to interpret the old rules correctly [and it may have also been a while since they last played, causing them to forget a few exactitudes] but the only correct interpretation was [and still is] that there is not de-evolution).

 Who's King Prawn?
 =================